Gunnar Kaiser: Life

 Gunnar Kaiser was born in Cologne.
 He studied philosophy, German philology, and Romance studies at the University of Cologne.
 After his state examination, he taught German and philosophy at grammar schools in Bonn and Cologne until 2021.
 In 2021, he gave up his job as a civil servant high school teacher to devote himself entirely to his YouTube channel and his work as an author.

 From 2021 onwards, Kaiser wrote articles for the Swiss monthly Der Monat, the Neue Zürcher Zeitung (NZZ), Die Welt, the Jüdische Allgemeine, taz, Berliner Zeitung, Stadtrevue and literaturkritik.de.
 He also wrote for the Rheinischer Merkur, which was discontinued in 2010.

 His first novel, Unter der Haut (Under the Skin), was published in 2018 by Piper Verlag.
 It has been translated into 6 languages, including French by Fayard (Dans la peau) Greek (Kátō apó to dérma), Italian (Nella pelle), Spanish (Bajo la piel) and Turkish (Derinin altında).

 Kaiser ran the cultural blog KaiserTV.
 Initially, the focus was on literary and philosophical themes.
 On this YouTube channel, Gunnar Kaiser published several videos per week.

 Until 2019 his activities stayed largely unnoticed.
 His videos and blogs just had a few hundred followers.
 This changed in 2019.
-He published videos with well-known leaders of the "neue Rechte", such as Martin Sellner, Oliver Janich, Shlomo Finkelstein, Schattenmacher and Daniele Ganser.
+He published videos with well-known leaders of the "neue Rechte", such as Martin Sellner, Oliver Janich, Shlomo Finkelstein, Der Schattenmacher and Daniele Ganser.
 The collaboration with this scene, conspiracy theories and his videos against COVID-19-countermeasures subsequently led to a certain notoriety in this scene.
 Kaiser worked at the mediaportal Apolut, the successor to the KenFM portal, which is monitored by the "Verfassungsschutz".

 On July 10, 2021, Kaiser's YouTube channel was blocked without giving any specific reasons.
 On July 13, the 28th Civil Chamber of the Regional Court of Cologne issued a preliminary injunction against the block, saying YouTube had to specifically break down violations of guidelines.
 In 2022, he reached 258 000 subscribers.

 The non-fiction book Der Kult (The Cult), published by Rubikon Verlag at the end of January 2022, which describes the alleged transformation of Germany into a totalitarian state by means of the Corona measures, reached number 2 on the Spiegel bestseller list and number 13 on the bestseller list of the Börsenblatt in February 1 in the category of non-fiction (paperback).
 This was followed in mid-March 2022 by the anti-vaccination non-fiction book Ethics of Vaccination by Europa Verlag, which shortly afterwards took 15th place on the Spiegel bestseller list in the non-fiction/hardcover category.

 He was diagnosed with cancer in 2022 and died of cancer on 12 October 2023, at the age of 47.